#bitwise is a computing-focused reading lounge that

 Send the message ,h

-to the channel to learn about all the
+or ,help to the channel to learn about all the

 commands supported by the channel bot.